arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 # Terms

-Variant group: An implicit set of domains.
+Variant set: An implicit set of domains.
 This set is not expressed explicitly in EPP, because it can be impractically large.
 At the time of writing, a domain is registered whose a variant group would contain 10¹⁵ variants.

 Primary domain: The chronologically first domain in a variant group.
+TODO: Defines the diposition value of the variant group.
+Variants are determined by the primary. => Michael

-Variant domain: A domain in a variant group.
+Variant domain: A domain in a variant group which is not a primary domain.

-Allocatable variant: A domain that has not been registered, and which is conceptually tied to an existing primary domain.
+Allocatable variant: A domain that has not been activated but is allocatable (according to the RZ LGR), and which is conceptually tied to an existing primary domain.

 Allocated variant: A domain that has been registered, and which is tied to an existing primary domain.

-(The set of allocated variants is expressed in EPP.
-The EPP client sends this to the server and the server checks its accuracy.
-It is never transmitted from server to client.)
+Activated variant: A domain that has been registered and is in the DNS, and which is  tied to an existing primary domain.

 Exempted domain: A preexisting domain that would form a variant group if it were registered now.

+TOOD: Say these things in technical terms in the context of the DNS and not policy terms in the context of ICANN, e.g. don't say registered.

-Blocked domain: A domain that has not been registered, and which is conceptually tied to one or more existing exempted domains.
+Blocked domain: A domain that has not been registered, and which is conceptually tied to one or more existing exempted domains or which is not available for allocation due to the LGR's disposation value (TODO: rephrase)

+TODO: probably don't need this
 Normal domain: Any domain that has no variants, ie. its variant group would consist of only the domain itself.
 "42.example" might be such a domain, assuming that there are no equivalent variants of "42".